 Not only do these places offer the best seafood, they are probably the nicest and priciest restaurants in Sayulita.
 You don’t have to dress up, but maybe put on some shoes or sandals.
 There’s only 3 restaurants on this list, because you’ll find seafood at almost every restaurant.
 These just take it one step up.

-2. La Rustica.
+3. La Rustica.
 This is on par with Barracuda for serving up the most beautiful dishes.
 I love the blue and white enamel plates and bowls that everything is served in.
 La Rustica is an Italian restaurant, but they serve up the single best bite of fish taco in Sayulita to me.

 Best Steak/Chicken In Sayulita